 ANTHEM FORCED THIS ISSUE

-We began discussions with Anthem nine months ago.
+We began discussions with Anthem over a year ago.
 This should have given both sides plenty of time to come to a mutually-beneficial agreement, but unfortunately Anthem has not shared our same priorities.
 We invested in Brownsburg Hospital to make affordable, high-quality care available where it’s needed.
 However, Anthem has shown less interest and instead put Hendricks Regional Health, and the people we serve, in a very difficult situation.

 Our contracts with major insurance companies, like Anthem, have a huge impact on our ability to provide high-quality, patient-centered care to our communities.
 When we have fair and balanced contracts in place with insurance companies, and are paid appropriately, we’re better able to provide market-competitive compensation to our employees, invest in our facilities to provide leading edge treatment, and deliver an exceptional patient experience to our patients and their families.